Here’s a guide on how to choose the perfect trek pants without losing your mind.

 But what do you do for your legs?
 Most lightweight trek pants can’t sustain the intense cold of a Himalayan night.

 If your legs are feeling cold, the only thing that you need to do is layer up.
 This is where you carry extra synthetic-fitting track pants.
 Wearing track pants or tights under your trek pants can offset any cold nights.

 For really cold nights, we use tights/leggings, over which we wear track pants, and finally trek pants.
 For men and women, the formula is the same.

-Here, the material of an inner fitting pant — could be stretchable track pants, leggings or tights will determine the ease of layering.
+Here, the material of an inner-fitting pant — could be stretchable track pants, leggings or tights will determine the ease of layering.
 If the material of your inner is prone to high levels of friction, you won’t be able to pull up your trekking pants with ease.
-The two pants will crease, bunch up together and that’s really uncomfortable.
+The two pants will crease, and bunch up together and that’s really uncomfortable.